privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

+@swc/core won best overall balance at 18,747 minzipped bytes in 25.5 ms, while uglify-js again claimed the smallest output (18,568 minzipped) but needed 906 ms, about 124x the fastest run. @tdewolff/minify and oxc-minify tied for fastest at roughly 7.4 ms with slightly larger output. babel-minify failed at an unrecorded stage with the same baseline-browser-mapping error seen on react.

 ----

 <picture>